Ed Ruscha’s Artists’ Books: An Innovative Approach

 Sign up to our Free Weekly Newsletter

-Ed Ruscha photographed the different gas stations mostly out of his car.
-That is the reason why the street occupies a large part of the pictures.
+Ed Ruscha photographed the different gas stations mostly out of his car, which is the reason why the street occupies a large part of the pictures.
 The style of the photographs in Twentysix Gasoline Stations varies between static shots and shots that indicate movement.
 The viewer of the book can recognize the tension between movement and statics.
-All in all, the seriality of the motifs becomes the most important design element of the book.
+In all, the seriality of the motifs becomes the most important design element of the book.

 2. Every Building on the Sunset Strip (1996)